 Allergy and Immunology Fellowship (Minnesota)

-- The option for two or three years of study.
+- The option for two or three years of study

-- Intensive, hands-on clinical experience.
+- Intensive, hands-on clinical experience

-- Thorough preparation for a career in research, clinical practice, or both.
+- Thorough preparation for a career in research, clinical practice or both

-- Opportunities to develop your teaching skills.
+- Opportunities to develop your teaching skills

-- Clinical and laboratory research training.
+- Clinical and laboratory research training

-The fellowship is designed to be customized, and you are encouraged to plan a curriculum that meets your specific career objectives.
-If you are interested in a career in clinical allergy and/or clinical immunology, you may select assignments from a broad range of clinical subspecialty electives.

-If you are more interested in a career in laboratory research or clinical investigation, you may wish to participate in the clinical research program run by the Allergic Diseases Research Laboratory.
+The Allergy and Immunology Fellowship curriculum is designed to be customized, and trainees are encouraged to plan their programs to meet specific career objectives.
+A fellow interested in a career in clinical allergy or clinical immunology may select assignments from a broad range of clinical subspecialty electives.
+While someone with career interests in laboratory research or clinical investigation may wish to participate in the clinical research program run by the Allergic Diseases Research Laboratory.

-During the fellowship you will have at least one year of clinical training in allergy and immunology and at least nine months of laboratory experience in allergy, immunology or pulmonary physiology.
+During the fellowship, trainees have at least one year of clinical training in allergy and immunology and at least nine months of laboratory experience in allergy, immunology or pulmonary physiology.

 The American Board of Allergy and Immunology, a conjoint group that includes input from the American Board of Pediatrics and the American Board of Internal Medicine, accredits this fellowship.

 Allergists at Mayo Clinic developed the Allergy and Immunology Fellowship in 1962.
 Since then, more than 66 fellows have completed this training program.
-It is anticipated that two trainees will complete this fellowship each year.
+It is anticipated that two trainees will complete the fellowship each year.